ScholarEval: Research Idea Evaluation Grounded in Literature: Introduction

-Despite this need, automatic research idea evaluation remains an underexplored area.
-Some works narrowly frame it as a prediction task: deciding which idea among a pair would lead to better results on predefined benchmarks \citep{wen2025predictingempiricalairesearch}.
-Others focus on one-dimensional approaches to idea evaluation (e.g., novelty) \citep{afzal2025notnovelenoughenriching, shahid-etal-2025-literature}, or target only specific sub-disciplines (e.g., AI) \citep{si2025can}.
-Most importantly, these systems either only generate scores or are limited to sparse feedback such as short rationale statements \citep{feng2025grapheval, wen2025predictingempiricalairesearch, shahid-etal-2025-literature}.
-However, to create AI co-scientists that can generate and refine research ideas, giving dense, actionable, and multifaceted feedback is crucial \citep{wu2023finegrained, cao-etal-2024-enhancing}.
-To the best of our knowledge, no existing work addresses the challenge of comprehensive research idea evaluation across disciplines within a framework that provides detailed and actionable feedback for idea refinement.
-To address this gap, we introduce \system (\autoref{fig:highlight}), a research idea evaluation system grounded in the most recent literature. \system evaluates research ideas based on two fundamental criteria: \textit{soundness} and \textit{contribution}. \textbf{(1) Soundness} refers to the empirical validity of each proposed method in the research plan, assessed by systematically examining whether similar applications of this method in existing literature have demonstrated success or failure. \textbf{(2) Contribution} refers to the degree of advancement a research idea offers across different dimensions--e.g., its proposed methodology, data, evaluation approaches, and conceptual framework--relative to existing literature.
+We introduce \system (\autoref{fig:highlight}), a research idea evaluation system grounded in the most recent literature. \system evaluates research ideas based on two fundamental criteria: \textit{soundness} and \textit{contribution}. \textbf{(1) Soundness} refers to the empirical validity of each proposed method in the research plan, assessed by systematically examining whether similar applications of this method in existing literature have demonstrated success or failure. \textbf{(2) Contribution} refers to the degree of advancement a research idea offers across different dimensions--e.g., its proposed methodology, data, evaluation approaches, and conceptual framework--relative to existing literature.
 The rationale for dimension-based evaluation is that novelty is multi-faceted by nature, and an idea can be considered novel relative to certain aspects of prior work, rather than being categorically novel or not \citep{rubaiat2025mappingevolutionresearchcontributions, radensky2025scideatorhumanllmscientificidea}.
 Given a research idea detailing the problem, proposed methodology, and planned experiments, \system employs a multi-stage pipeline that first generates targeted search queries to retrieve a large volume of related literature from Semantic Scholar \citep{kinney2025semanticscholaropendata} (\autoref{fig:scholareval}).
 It then extracts key information from the retrieved literature to assess the research plan's soundness and contribution.
 Finally, it synthesizes detailed feedback supported by relevant citations.